hpcleuven/iRODS-User-Training/06_Metalnx_Handson_User-Training.md

 - Delete permanently the renamed file(deleted)
 - Move deleted collection metalnx_test to public collection

-As you have seen we can do lots data management operations easily with Metalnx portal.
+As you have seen we can do lots of data management operations easily with Metalnx portal.